Portuguese Empire: Initial African coastline excursions

-In 1488, Bartolomeu Dias rounded the southern tip of Africa and reached Great Fish River on the coast of Africa, proving false the view that had existed since Ptolemy that the Indian Ocean was land-locked.
+In 1488, Bartolomeu Dias rounded the southern tip of Africa and reached the Great Fish River on the coast of Africa, proving false the view that had existed since Ptolemy that the Indian Ocean was land-locked.
 Simultaneously Pêro da Covilhã, travelling secretly overland, had reached Ethiopia, suggesting that a sea route to the Indies would soon be forthcoming.

 As the Portuguese explored the coastlines of Africa, they left behind a series of padrões, stone crosses engraved with the Portuguese coat of arms marking their claims, and built forts and trading posts.
 From these bases, they engaged profitably in the slave and gold trades.
 Portugal enjoyed a virtual monopoly on the African seaborne slave trade for over a century, importing around 800 slaves annually.
 Most were brought to the Portuguese capital Lisbon, where it is estimated black Africans came to constitute 10 percent of the population.

 Treaty of Tordesillas (1494)

 The 1494 Treaty of Tordesillas meridian divided the world between the crowns of Portugal and of Castile.

 Christopher Columbus's 1492 discovery for Spain of the New World, which he believed to be Asia, led to disputes between the Spanish and the Portuguese.
 These were eventually settled by the Treaty of Tordesillas in 1494, which divided the world outside of Europe in an exclusive duopoly between the Portuguese and the Spanish along a north–south meridian 370 leagues, or 970 mi, west of the Cape Verde islands.
 However, as it was not possible at the time to correctly measure longitude, the exact boundary was disputed by the two countries until 1777.

 The completion of these negotiations with Spain is one of several reasons proposed by historians for why it took nine years for the Portuguese to follow up on Dias's voyage to the Cape of Good Hope, though it has also been speculated that other voyages were in fact taking place in secret during this time.
 Whether or not this was the case, the long-standing Portuguese goal of finding a sea route to Asia was finally achieved in a ground-breaking voyage commanded by Vasco da Gama.